boostin96/nyckelharpa/README.md

 2. No exit delay tones<br />
 Create and save a Modefix profile

-3. Forced arming does not occur
+3. Forced arming does not occur<br />
 A user reported the Snapshot app somehow interfered with Nyclelharpa's forced arming, and removing or disabling Snapshot fixed the issue.
 This does not make sense to me, merely reporting what i was told by the user.

 [:arrow_up_small: Back to top](#top)